semojaw/GraduationProjectsReview/README.md

 ## GP2: Development of AMT Control System

+This project addresses the modeling and control of an Automated Manual Transmission (AMT) test rig.

+Tasks done:

 1. Modeling and estimating the parameters of a manual transmission test rig, including:
    a.
 Simple induction motor
    b.
 Clutch nonlinear model with smooth friction model